JaGeo/LobsterPy/docs/source/commandlineinterface.rst

 --------------------------------

-Before we start computations, it is important to organize the files in seperate directories to avoid overwriting our results.
-So Lets create two new directories named **Basis_0** and **Basis_1.**
+Before we start computations, it is important to organize the files in separate directories to avoid overwriting our results.
+So Let's create two new directories named **Basis_0** and **Basis_1.**

 1. Copy ‘INCAR.lobsterpy-0, KPOINTS, POSCAR, POTCAR,